- Preheat air fryer to 400F

 The aim is to break the edges of the potatoes.
 Here’s why the boiling stage is so crucial.
 If you don’t boil them long enough they won’t break up around the edges.
 If you over boil, they will be too soft and at this stage crumble into, well, crumbled mashed potato.
 It’s the crushed edges of the potato that make that epically enjoyable crisp and golden crunch that you’re hoping for.

 Lastly, toss the potatoes in canola oil, salt, pepper and your choice of seasonings.
 I love a hefty dose of garlic powder, a flurry of crushed rosemary and a little flutter of onion powder.
+I use Rubbermaid plastic food prep containers for this part, they’re really handy in a lot of different air fryer recipes.
+See our air fryer accessories page here.

 I find the air fryer makes for slightly different roasted potatoes compared to the oven.
 They cook up to a drier, less greasy finish – you might call it a cleaner finish of sorts.
 Mainly because they don’t sit in a roasting dish of hot oil for 50-60 minutes, like they do when using the oven.
 This makes for a slightly healthier potato but does come slightly at the expense of crisp – not much though!